God's Favorite Idiot

 God's Favorite Idiot is an American apocalyptic workplace comedy television series created by and starring Ben Falcone for Netflix.
-The series consists of sixteen episodes, and the first batch of eight episodes premiered on June 15, 2022.
+The series was supposed to consist of sixteen episodes, and the first batch of eight episodes premiered on June 15, 2022.
+As of June 2025, the production of the remaining eight episodes is in limbo.

 Plot

 After getting struck by lightning from an unusual angelic cloud, Clark suddenly has the ability to glow.
-His coworkers, including his friend Amily, believe that this may somehow be related to God.
+His co-workers, including his friend Amily, believe that this may somehow be related to God.
 Their fears are confirmed when an angel tells Clark that he is to be God's messenger and must prevent the Apocalypse from happening.